Creamy Asiago Chicken is a comforting, skillet-style dinner that feels rich and satisfying without being complicated.

 Behind the Recipe

 This dish was created to highlight Asiago cheese as the main flavor instead of relying only on cream.
-Asiago melts smoothly and adds depth, giving the sauce richness without heaviness.
+Young Asiago melts smoothly and adds depth, while aged Asiago brings a sharper, nuttier flavor, giving the sauce richness without heaviness.
 Cooking everything in one skillet allows the browned bits from the chicken to build flavor directly into the sauce.
 The result is tender chicken coated in a velvety, restaurant-style cheese sauce that’s easy to repeat at home.

 Why You’ll Love This Recipe